jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-08-28-how-to-install-a-tpm-module.md

 ### Install and enable the TPM

-With UEFI and Secure Boot finally enabled, you're ready to install/enable the TPM:
+With UEFI and Secure Boot fully enabled, you're ready to install/enable the TPM:

 1. (For Discrete TPM only) Shut down your PC and fit the TPM to your motherboard
 2. Power-on your machine and re-enter the BIOS.
 Find the "TPM" feature and enable it